uptycslabs/terraform-google-iam-config/README.md

 This module allows you to create GCP credential config in Google Cloud Platform projects which will be used get GCP data from AWS environment.

-This terraforms module will create below resources:-
+This terraform module will create below resources:-
  * It creates service account, work pool identity and add cloud provider to it.
  * It will attach below policies to service account
      * roles/iam.securityReviewer